 Out-of-State Certifications

-If certification is completed out of state, proof of certification must be provided to the County Extension office and the State office and volunteer must meet all five points listed above.
+If certification is completed out of state, proof of certification must be provided to the County Extension Office and the State office, and volunteer must meet all five points listed above.
 An Iowa Discipline Instructor Manual will be provided at that time.

 Levels of Instructor Certifications